Ten Thirty One Productions: History

 Ten Thirty One Productions was founded in 2009 by Melissa Carbone and Alyson Richards.
 The same year, they launched Los Angeles Haunted Hayride in Calabasas, California.
 The company generated $400,000 in revenue during its first year of business.

 The company appeared in Season 5 (2013) of Shark Tank, where Carbone pitched the company to potential investors.
 Ten Thirty One Productions landed what was the biggest investment in the history of the show when billionaire Mark Cuban paid $2 million for a 20% stake.
 The company used the money to expand operations from California to a national audience, and Cuban helped secure ticket distribution contracts with Live Nation (its CEO became another investor in the company) and Ticketmaster.
 After the show, the company had to triple its cast and crew to nearly 1,000.

 Ten Thirty One Productions brought in $3 million in revenue in 2014.
 The following year, the company created New York Haunted Hayride.

-In 2018 an accident at a New York event causing injury to one patron, followed by a lengthy lawsuit that resulted in no guilty verdict.
+In 2018 an accident at a New York event caused injury to one patron, followed by a lengthy lawsuit that resulted in a not guilty verdict.
 Eventually, Ten Thirty One was purchased by Thirteenth Floor Entertainment Group, the world's largest haunted house company.
 Melissa Carbone, as well as Alyson Richards of Ten Thirty One, remained with the company.